mrinalkumarjha/GitDemo/README.md

 # To Add file to Repository state from staging
 	 git commit -m 'adding new test1.txt'   : this will push file from staging to repository state

+# Repository And  Git folder
+	The actual git repo exists inside .git directory cd .git/  : To change directory to .git. this is special directory maintained by git internally. ls -al  : to display all list inside .git folder rm -rf .git : To remove git directory. after this .git will be removed git init . : To add .git folder again to maintain versioning. this will complete new. git add . : to add all file to git working area

+# To check log like how much commit we have added
+	git log : it will list all commit that is part of this repository git show (commit id)39da54c0029b4a8f98686e2c33326cc89e33d39a   : to show all details of commit

+# Now to commit modified file in single command without adding we use -am (add message)
+	git commit -am "added some new command" : this will add and commit also

+# To back out changes (the changes need to be removed after adding to stage)
+	git reset HEAD README.md   : This will remove file from stage area to working git checkout -- README.md   : thihs will remove all changes and put file in last working state
+# To check config detail
+	git config --global --list   : it will show user details

+# To Add Rename or DELETE file after commiting locally
+	git mv example.txt demo.txt  : it will rename example.txt to  demo.txt in repository locally. this is staged changes to commit it agin we use commit a=commang git commit -m 'renaming file'

+	git rm demo.txt  : to delete file , this will stage change. to complete change we need to commit git commit -m 'deleting file'

+	touch newfile.txt : add new file

+# Excluding unwanted files and folder from git repo
+	1: create .gitignore file  : touch .gitignore
+	2: write command per line to exclude ex : *.log to exclude all file with log

 # To list all branch
 	git branch